self-xdsd/self-core/README.md

 ``$mvn clean install -Pcheckstyle,itcases``

 passes before making a PR.
-[Checkstyle](http://checkstyle.sourceforge.net/) will make sure you're following our code style and guidlines.
+[Checkstyle](http://checkstyle.sourceforge.net/) will make sure you're following our code style and guidelines.

 It's better to make changes on a separate branch (derived from ``master``), so you won't have to cherry pick commits in case your PR is rejected.